CuboidRaptor/Python-Beetroot/README.rst

 - beetroot.getch() ; Input, but it only waits for one character.

+- beetroot.delchar() ; Deletes the last character from stdout

 - beetroot.recursion() ; A context manager that lets you temporarily set your recursion depth.
 Use with beetroot.recursion(<some recursion limit here>):
   <do something here>